Viking bus station

 Viking Bus Station is a bus station in Lerwick, Shetland, Scotland.
 The station is used both by passengers and for freight, which is transported by bus.

 History

 While the site had been in use as a bus station for some time prior, plans for a new station building were put forward by the council in 1985.
 Construction work began in March 1990, with the work carried out by Shetland-based construction firm DITT.
 The bus station opened on 22 May 1991, representing an overall investment of approximately £900,000.

 A mural was installed at the bus station in 2007 to celebrate the opening of the Shetland Museum.
 In 2018, it was replaced with a new spray-painted mural.

 In 2013, Shetland Islands Council proposed closing the waiting room and relocating the freight operations, which it expected would save £80,000 per year.
 Instead, ownership of the bus station was transferred to the private sector.
 In 2014, ownership of the station was transferred to a couple who operate a Chinese restaurant on its upper floor.
+The bus station was mostly operated by John Leask & Son's bus company that was founded in 1919.
+They had operated the busses from Viking until 2020, when they ceased operation due to the family closing the business.
+The bus services they operated were then split to be run by four other separate companies.
+During the COVID-19 pandemic in Scotland, Viking bus station was used as the base for a vaccination shuttle bus.
+In 2024, Viking bus station started to operate a commercial Sunday service for the first time.